Fundamental solution for super-critical non-symmetric L\'evy-type operators: Abstract

-We concentrate on the case when the order of the operator is positive and smaller or equal 1 (but without excluding higher orders up to 2).
-Our approach rests on imposing conditions on the expression
+under broad assumptions on $\kappa$ and $J$.
+Of special interest is the case when the order of the operator $\LL^{\kappa}$ is smaller than or equal to 1.
+Our approach rests on imposing suitable cancellation conditions on the internal drift coefficient